YuLim2/YuLim2/README.md

 #### Now

 - 🌱 I'm learning about the basic of JAVA!
-- 💻 I'm tring to study Deep Learning!
+- 💻 I'm tring to study Machine Learning!

 #### BIO